shekharramola/react-wheel-of-prizes/README.md

 Also if you want to match with your theme, you can provide primary, contrast color and also the button text. these all are optional.

+Wheel of fortune will run only once by default but if you want to run it more than once then you need to pass `isOnlyOnce={false}`
 ## Usage

 ```jsx